shybu9/vulnhub/planets/mercury/README.md

 - file 'usr/bin/check_syslog.sh' can be executed by anyone but can only be edited by root.
 - an environment variable 'tail' is used without mentioning the full path.
-- this env variable can by abused by:
+- this env variable can be abused by:

 ```
 ln -s /usr/bin/vim tail